 Guthries have been connected with several castles in our clan history.

 Children of all ages and of all lands have dreamt of living in a castle.
 Imagine yourself fending off Cromwell's armies from your castle tower, saving a damsel in distress, or taking a leisurely stroll in the labyrinth of your garden -- all in the name of Guthrie.
 If you plan a trip to Scotland or even England, talk to a clan representative to find our ancestral "homes".
 The photos of Guthrie castles and points of interest on this website are provided primarily by Jeanne Guthrie, who has organized and led many Clan Guthrie tours of these historical locations.
-NEWS: Jeanne Guthrie is again coordinating a trip to Scotland in the Summer of 2020.
-For more information, contact her at [email protected]
+For information on Guthrie travel opportunities, reach out to the Travel Committee.

 Guthrie Castle near Forfar in Angus was built in 1468 under a warrant granted by King James III of Scotland to his treasurer, Sir David Guthrie.
 The village of Guthrie is nearby, with its own Kirk (church).
 Although Guthrie Castle is no longer owned by Guthries, it is now open to the public by advance reservation.